Diseases From Animals: A Primer

 - Avoid rough play with cats.

-- Wash your hands after handling your pet -- especially before eating or
+Wash your hands after handling your pet -- especially before eating or preparing food.

 - Don't let your pet drink from toilet bowls or eat feces.